Instacart Pays $46.5 million Class Action Settlement to Misclassified Employees

 The gig economy has disrupted a multitude of seemingly institutionalized industries.
 From hailing rides to running routine household errands, apps like Instacart offer convenience to customers while also creating opportunity for individuals looking for work.
 California has taken a lead on bridging historic labor laws with the modern ways of work, but the Federal government is starting to consider its own innovative rules.
 Failure to abide by local rules can result in serious damages to a growing class of gig workers.

 Have you been misclassified in your job?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.